List of Dexter characters: Yuki Amado

-Yuki Amado is the Internal Affairs officer who was pressuring Debra Morgan to give her information on Joey Quinn, promising to help her become a detective in return.
+Yuki Amado is the Internal Affairs officer who pressures Debra Morgan to give her information on Joey Quinn, promising to help her become a detective in return.
 Debra does not agree to help, and becomes extremely irritated with Yuki's persistence.
-Yuki, pressured to move forward in her case on Quinn starts giving Debra orders as if she had agreed to help the case.
+Yuki, pressured to move forward in her case on Quinn starts giving Debra orders as if she has agreed to help the case.
 After being confronted by Debra that Quinn told her that it was just a personal grudge of hers, she states that he is lying and is investigating him because of his alleged tendency to cut corners.